IPAM: IP Address Management

 Creation of reconnaissance tasks and Discovery server

-For more information on how to run a reconnaissance, see the Discovery section.
+For more information on how to run a scan, see the Discovery section.

 IPAM VLAN